Lucy-Quinn/The-Video-Store-m1-Project/README.md

 - More strict password validation.
 - Add more details about each film and special effects on the Movie Selector page.
+- Add speech bubbles on the main page.

 ## Wireframes